jax-ml/jax/docs/101/state.md

 `jax.numpy`, `grad` and `vmap`, pytrees for structure, keys for randomness, and threaded values or refs for state.

-Making it *fast* is a matter of `jax.jit`, sharding, and profiling, which is where the performance and scaling docs pick up: {ref}`jax-201-jit`.
+Making those computations *fast* is a matter of `jax.jit`, sharding, and profiling, which is where the performance and scaling docs pick up:
+{ref}`jax-201-jit`.